Telefónica: Costa Rica

+Telefónica signed a contract for 15 years (extendable for 10 additional years) on 12 May 2011 with the government of Costa Rica.
+It started operations in 2011 under its Movistar branding.
+Telefónica sold its Costa Rican business to Liberty Latin America for €425m in 2020.

 Colombia

 In March 2025, Telefónica sold its majority stake in Colombian telecom Coltel to Millicom.

 Uruguay

 In May 2025, Millicom also acquired Telefónica's mobile business in Uruguay for $440 million.

 Argentina

 Telefónica owned Telefónica de Argentina, the largest fixed-line operator in Argentina during 1990-2025, providing broadband, local and long-distance telephone services in the southern part of the country, as well as the Greater Buenos Aires area.
 The mobile business was then operated by Telefónica Móviles through Movistar, a local subsidiary.
 In January 2025 Telefónica had hired investment bank JPMorgan to evaluate a possible sale of its Argentina holdings.
 The operation was sold to Telecom Argentina for $US1.5 billion in 2025.

 Peru

 Subsidiary Telefónica del Peru was the largest telecom provider in Peru from 1994, providing local, long-distance, and broadband services nationwide.
 Its mobile telephone business operated under the Movistar brand, from January 2011 on, and competed with major provider Claro.
 Its main offices were located in Santa Beatriz.
 The company filed for bankruptcy protection for its Peruvian business, then agreed to sell the unit, in February 2025, to domestic telecom Integra Tec International, for €900k (US$1.02 million).